What is Fusion?

 Science and Engineering Reports and Statements on Fusion and ITER

-- Department of Energy Fusion Energy Sciences Advisory Committee, Power the Future - Fusion and Plasmas.
-A long-range plan to deliver fusion energy and advance plasma science (to be published 2021): "A sustained burning plasma at high power density is required simultaneously with a solution to the power exhaust challenge: mitigating the extreme heat fluxes to materials surrounding the plasma.
+- Department of Energy Fusion Energy Sciences Advisory Committee, Powering the Future - Fusion and Plasmas.
+A long-range plan to deliver fusion energy and advance plasma science (2021): "A sustained burning plasma at high power density is required simultaneously with a solution to the power exhaust challenge: mitigating the extreme heat fluxes to materials surrounding the plasma.
 US partnership in ITER provides access to a high-gain reactor-scale burning fusion plasma and an accompanying US ITER research team and program to exploit this facility must be developed."

 - National Academies for Science and Engineering, A Strategic Plan for U.S. Burning Plasma Research (2018): “The United States should remain an ITER partner as the most cost-effective way to gain experience with a burning plasma at a scale of a power plant....The United States should start a national program of accompanying research and technology leading to the construction of a compact pilot plant that produces electricity from fusion at the lowest possible capital cost.”